AdamsEnterprises/youtube-channel-graphing/tests/plan.md

 - degree

-    Test the degree is a positive integer.
+    Validation of the degree, as a positive integer.

     * 1
     * 0